roobottom/roobottom-2016/templates/static_content/patterns_typography.md

 ### Strikethrough

 Text that's been corrected uses the `del` tag to denote a correction, and a `strong` tag to indicate the correct text, for example: ~~Ham Solo~~ **Han Solo**.

+### Abbreviations

+Currently not supported in Markdown, but useful enough to warrant inline HTML.
+The `abbr` tag with a `title` attribute is used to denote an abbreviations, for example:

+In the last few years, <abbr title="Light Emitting Diodes">LEDs</abbr> have become much cheaper and widely available, mainly because of better manufacturing techniques of blue-coloured LEDs.

+### Inline Code

+Any reference to text that's designed to be interpreted by a computer, such as `.classnames` or `{% raw %}{{ nunjucksTags }}{% endraw %}` can be styled with an inline `code` tag.

 ## Tabular Data